 • How do I navigate sensory overload, social interactions, or executive functioning difficulties?

-• Am I receiving the support I need to thrive in both personal and professional spaces?
+• Am I receiving the support I need to thrive in intimate, personal, professional, and community spaces?

 Affirmative psychoanalytic psychotherapy is different than many therapies often suggested for diagnoses like Autism and ADHD.
 Applied Behavioral Analysis (ABA) and conversion therapy were developed by the same group of people, around the same time.
 We know that those kinds of therapy are harmful and unethical.
 We actively work to undo the harm caused by these therapies with our clients and in the community.
 Working through any of the ideas above may help you: